spencermountain/dumpster-dip/README.md

 }
 ```

-this is less ideal, because some directories become way larger than others.
+Remember, some directories become way larger than others.
 Also remember that titles are UTF-8.

 For two-letter folders, use `outputMode: 'encyclopedia-two'`